 As Published Lightboxes are served as external links, assets & thumbnails within them are duplicates of the files stored on your Asset Bank.
 This means more storage space should be allocated to allow for multiple published lightboxes.

-If you'd like to change the default maximum expiry date for your Published Lightboxes, change the following setting in ApplicationSettings.properties to a number of your choosing, or 0 for unlimited:
+You can change the default maximum expiry date for your Published Lightboxes in Admin > System > Lightbox Publishing Settings.
+If you host Asset Bank on your own servers change the following setting in ApplicationSettings.properties to a number of your choosing, or 0 for unlimited:

 Controlling asset privacy